Skip to main content

 They can also use other influencers' material to raise their platform; you would be none the wiser.

 Be sure to research before investing in a course or program from a guru or influencer.
-You may also want to consider meeting them in person before making any decisions.
+You may also want to consider meeting them in person before making decisions.

-This will allow you to get a feel for their personality and whether or not they are someone, you can trust.
+This will allow you to get a feel for their personality and whether or not they are someone you can trust.

 Introduction